 Article 2.
 I shall Participate as actively as possible in as many discussions as possible.
 That is to say that I will make sure to get to know the audience that is listening to me.
 This may include answering any and all tweets, commenting on blog posts and more

 Article3.
 Each person shall be treated equally.
-The more time I offer to an individual the more time I want reciprocated.
-If I offer to help you with your projects then the least you can do is answer my tweets, comments and more.
+The more time I offer to an individual the more time I want it to be reciprocated.
+If I offer to help you with your projects then the least you can do is answer my tweets, comments, and more.
 That is to say that I shall demonstrate that I do respect the person whom I am conversing with

 Article 6.
 The attention rule.
 Never post to a service you are not actively monitoring.
-If you post to jaiku then make sure you keep an eye on what people are doing.
+If you post to Jaiku then make sure you keep an eye on what people are doing.
 If you use Ping.fm and other services make sure that you have a way of being alerted when someone comments.
-This is because the social media is about sharing.
-If a person responds too frequently with no aknowledgment of what they are saying then the “social” aspect of the social media is devalued.
-In those cases you might as well be following an rss feed in Google reader.
+This is because social media is about sharing.
+If a person responds too frequently with no acknowledgment of what they are saying then the “social” aspect of social media is devalued.
+In those cases, you might as well be following an RSS feed in Google reader.

 Article 7.
 The unfollow privilege.
-When a social media participant feels a decline in his enjoyment of a service due to how newer members are using the site then he reserves, and even has the obligation to unfollow the offending party.
-Attention in the social media is a privilege not a right, anytime you broadcast rather than participate we reserve the right to unfollow you.
+When a social media participant feels a decline in his enjoyment of service due to how newer members are using the site then he reserves and even has the obligation to unfollow the offending party.
+Attention in social media is a privilege, not a right, anytime you broadcast rather than participate we reserve the right to unfollow you.
 This is not un-doable.
 If your participation changes then we may follow you back.

 This was written as a result of how disappointed I am with certain people and how they use twitter.
 If you feel that anything should be changed then let me know.
 It’s meant to be dynamic.